-&lt;sup>2Science Data Quality Analysis
+2Science Data Quality Analysis

-Level 1 and Level 2 data products that have passed quality control tests will be accessible to the public without restriction.
-Additionally, the source code used to generate them will be made available, and LSST will provide support for builds on selected platforms.
+Level 1 and Level 2 data products that have passed quality control tests will be made accessible to the data rights holders on a cadence determined by the operations policy.
+Additionally, the source code used to generate these products will be made available to enhance reproducibility and insight into the implementation of algorithms employed.
+The LSST will provide documentation, and a list of reference platforms on which the software is expected to build and execute.

-The pipelines used to produce these public data products will also produce many intermediate data products that may not be made publically available (generally because they are fully superseded in quality by a public data product).
+The pipelines used to produce these public data products will also produce many intermediate data products that may not be made publicly available (generally because they are fully superseded in quality by a public data product).
 Intermediate products may be important for QA, however, and their specification is an important part of describing the pipelines themselves.